 Methodology Changes.
 During 2017, we enhanced our methodology for transferring Loans and updated our net cash flow timing model.
-During 2016, we enhanced our methodology for forecasting the amount and timing of future collections on Consumer Loans.
 For additional information regarding these methodology changes, see Note 5 to the consolidated financial statements.
-For the three year period ended December 31, 2018, we did not make any other methodology changes for Loans that had a material impact on our financial statements.
+For the three year period ended December 31, 2019, we did not make any other methodology changes for Loans that had a material impact on our financial statements.